-In this week’s lessons we have been continuing to rehearse our Aristophanes plays ready for our Dionysia Festival next month.
-You also made some word clouds which helped you think about the key themes, characters and ideas in your plays.
+In this term’s lessons we have been continuing to rehearse our Aristophanes plays ready for our Dionysia Festival next month!

-We then explored the Dionysia and Greek tragedy in more detail.
+We have also explored the Dionysia and Greek comedy and tragedy.
 A Dionysia Festival would have had a very different atmosphere from a theatre experience today.
 It started with a solemn procession of the “choregoi” (wealthy citizens who had sponsored the plays).
 This was followed by a second procession which was more like a revelry.
 There were two days of male choruses singing hymns to Dionysus in competition.

 This was then followed by the plays – in each day, 3 plays (either tragedies or comedies) followed by a satyr play.